quarto-dev/quarto-web/docs/output-formats/html-publishing.md

 ![](images/rstudio-publish.png)

-Note that you should be running the [daily build](https://dailies.rstudio.com) of RStudio (version 1.5.184 or higher) if you want to publish Quarto documents.
-Note that the daily build has many other Quarto related enhancements so is highly recommended even if you aren't using the publishing features.
+You should be running the [daily build](https://dailies.rstudio.com) of RStudio (version 1.5.184 or higher) if you want to publish Quarto documents.
+The daily build has many other Quarto related enhancements so is highly recommended even if you aren't using the publishing features.

 ## Standalone HTML